Custom Lower San Juan River Multi-Day

 - Cost per Person: $180/day - Youth 6-17 years (must be 6 during month of the trip)

-- Cost per Person: $12 - BLM Special Area Fee
+- Cost per Person: $20 - BLM Special Area Fee applies to all persons

-Fee includes motel stay double occupancy and orientation the night before and transportation to/from river, meals.
+Fee includes motel stay double occupancy and orientation the night before, full river days, taking out 2pm last day after lunch, delicious meals from breakfast at motel through lunch last day, and transportation to/from river.

 An Outdoor Adventure for Adults and/or Families!

 This popular 56-mile stretch is famous for geological wonders and interesting side canyon hikes, mild/moderate rapids and flat water.
-First night orientation at 7.p.m. and overnight stay at Recapture Lodge in Bluff, UT followed by our river trip in the world-famous Goosenecks section of the lower San Juan Canyon, a remote wilderness setting.
+First night orientation at 7:30 pm and overnight stay in Bluff, UT followed by our river trip in the world-famous Goosenecks section of the lower San Juan Canyon, a remote wilderness setting.

 Take out is on the last day after lunch, then we return to Bluff and the lodge (where you may leave your car) by 5.p.m.
 Lodging this last night is on your own.
 We strongly advise that you do not plan to fly this last night to due unknowns of river travel on the take out day.